 You can also maximize your earnings by selling images together in a bundle or collection based on a theme.

 It’s also worth considering making some of your images available for free on one of the free stock photography sites with a link back to your website.
 This will drive more traffic back to your site (where you can make more sales) and help to build your brand.

 Selling Prints Via Your Website

-As well as allowing you to sell your images as stock, the both Visual Society and the Sell Media plugin also offers you the option to sell photo prints through your website.
+As well as allowing you to sell your images as stock, the Sell Media plugin also offers you the option to sell photo prints through your website.
 This can be a nice option to offer clients, allowing them to browse images from a photo session in their own time and order as many prints as they choose.

 This not only makes it easier for clients to buy prints from their own photo sessions, but you also have the option to sell prints to website visitors looking for the perfect image for their home or office.
 The demand for physical art prints is not as high as that for digital licenses of photos but it could still be a nice sideline to your business, particularly if you specialize in landscapes or more artistic stylized photography.
 Have a browse through some interior design magazines and see what people are putting on their walls and if there’s anything similar in your collection.